 “His Nerves could all the Tug of War sustain,

 My brittle Limbs submit to Toil and Pain.”

-However, the oldest recording of the phrase I could find that does reference the game comes from London Week News, 1875:
+The earliest I could find the expression referencing the game comes from London Week News, 1875:

 “Ever since the new game of the Tug of War was introduced at Woolwich last year by the 93rd (Sutherland) Highlanders, who were then defeated by the 14th Brigade, Royal Artillery, the various corps in garrison have been training or practising more or less for the event of this year . . .